ManosDiam/GitHub-Actions-Deep-Dive/docs/general/actions.md

 ## General

-As we have already mentioned GitHub Actions is a powerful automation tool that allows developers to create custom workflows for their projects.
-These workflows, or "actions," can be used to automate a wide variety of tasks, such as building and testing code, deploying code to production, and more.
-In this blog post, we will take a detailed look at what actions are and how to create your own using an example of building a python application in a Docker container.
+As we have already mentioned, GitHub Actions is a powerful automation tool that allows developers to create custom workflows for their projects.
+These workflows, or "actions", can be used to automate a wide variety of tasks, such as building and testing code, deploying code to production, and more.
+In this blog post, we will take a detailed look at what actions are and how to create your own using an example of a custom action that i've written and use regularly.
+The name of the action is `create-update-label` and its purpose is to update an issue label (or create one if one does not exist) in every repository of a user.

 ## What are GitHub Actions?